Subscribe to updates

 Dedicated Schools Grant Budget Monitoring and Forecast School Balances

-The meeting will review the Dedicated Schools Grant (DSG) allocation for 2025/26, which is £87.379 million.
-A forecast overspend of £299,000 is projected for the year, which would increase the cumulative DSG deficit from £3.287 million at the end of 2024/25 to £3.586 million by the end of 2025/26.
-The report indicates that three schools and one nursery school are forecasting deficits by the end of 2025/26, and support will be provided to these institutions.
-The forum will also be informed about the previously agreed process for clawbacks, which will be active from April 2026 based on 2025/26 year-end balances.
+The Schools' Forum reviewed the Dedicated Schools Grant (DSG) allocation for 2025/26, which stood at £87.379 million.
+A projected overspend of £299,000 was noted, which would increase the cumulative DSG deficit from £3.287 million at the end of 2024/25 to £3.586 million by the end of 2025/26.
+The report highlighted that three schools and one nursery school were forecasting deficits by the end of 2025/26, and the council pledged to provide support and advice to these institutions and those at risk of financial difficulty.
+The forum also noted that the previously agreed process of clawbacks, which involves the recovery and redistribution of excessive school balances, would be active from April 2026, based on the 2025/26 year-end balances.

-The detailed forecast of school balances shows that the total reserves held by schools at the end of March 2026 are estimated to be £4.368 million, a reduction from the previous year.
-However, four schools, including one maintained nursery, are predicted to be in deficit by the end of 2025/26.
-The report also highlights that six schools are predicting excessive balances – those exceeding Department for Education (DfE) guidance of 5% for secondary schools and 8% for nursery, primary, and special schools.
-A balance control mechanism (BCM) is set to be introduced from the 2026/27 financial year, based on 2025/26 year-end balances, with locally agreed thresholds for excessive balances.
+The detailed forecast of school balances revealed that the total reserves held by schools at the end of March 2026 were estimated to be £4.368 million, a reduction of £0.493 million from the previous year.
+However, concerns were raised about the number of schools with excessive balances – those exceeding Department for Education (DfE) guidance of 5% for secondary schools and 8% for nursery, primary, and special schools.
+Six schools were predicted to have excessive balances by the end of 2025/26, with an average primary school balance forecast at £127,114.
+A balance control mechanism (BCM) is set to be introduced from the 2026/27 financial year, with locally agreed thresholds for excessive balances at 20% for nursery, primary, and special schools, and 12.5% for secondary schools, with a £15,000 minimum threshold for recovery and redistribution.

 Recommendations from the High Needs Block Reference Group

-The Schools' Forum will receive an update on government policy proposals for SEN reform and feedback from the High Needs Block Reference Group (HNBRG).
-The HNBRG has been considering issues relevant to the management of the High Needs Block, which is facing significant financial pressure nationally due to increasing numbers of Education, Health and Care Plans (EHCPs), rising complexity of need, and the high cost of independent provision.
-Locally, RBKC's growth in EHCPs, though below London and national averages, is contributing to in-year pressure on the High Needs Block, with a cumulative deficit expected to increase.
+The Schools' Forum was updated on government policy proposals for Special Educational Needs and Disabilities (SEND) reform and feedback from the High Needs Block Reference Group (HNBRG).
+The HNBRG highlighted that the SEND system nationally is facing significant financial pressure due to increasing numbers of Education, Health and Care Plans (EHCPs), rising complexity of need, and the high cost of independent provision.
+Locally, RBKC's High Needs Block is experiencing in-year pressure, contributing to a cumulative deficit.

 Attendees